-In 2009, Honick launched Host Merchant Services, aiming to leverage his strong technical background, focus on customized solutions, and a “service first” value proposition to effect positive change in the payment processing industry.
-Not surprisingly, many of HMS’s merchants are other web hosting companies and cloud service providers, and HMS also incentivizes these clients to recommend Host in turn.
+Honick launched Host Merchant Services in 2009.
+The aim was to leverage his strong technical background, focus on customized solutions, and a “service first” value proposition to effect positive change in the payment processing industry.
+Not surprisingly, many of HMS’s merchants are other web hosting companies and cloud service providers.
+HMS also incentivizes these clients to in turn recommend Host.

 To check out their rates and fees, as well as explore other important aspects of HMS, I invite you to come aboard the ship for the rest of this review.
 Shall we shove off and head to sea?